 By ActivityHero Staff

-“Computer camps” is one of the most popular categories here on ActivityHero, the leading nationwide marketplace for kids’ activities — and with good reason.
+Coding camps are one of the most popular categories here on ActivityHero, the leading nationwide marketplace for kids’ activities — and with good reason.
 As today’s kids grow up, occupations in the fields of computers and information technology will be growing right along with them.
 In fact, computer and IT careers are expected to grow faster than all other types of jobs, with a projected 12% job growth in these areas between now and 2024, according to the U.S. Bureau of Labor Statistics.
 These are high-paying jobs, with an average annual salary more than 2 times higher than the national average.
 So it, quite literally, pays for kids to begin exploring these areas and preparing for careers in these fields.

 Even if kids are not destined for tech-centric careers they can hardly escape the impact of technology in day-to-day life.
 They are surrounded by grown-ups (and other kids and teens) who spend the day with a smartphone in hand, using apps and keeping up with friends on Facebook or Snapchat.
 Computers facilitate navigating roads, ordering dinner, and voting in elections.

 With all this growth and innovation underway, it’s understandable that kids are eager to learn computer programming.
-Yet, when our ActivityHero team looked more closely at the registration data in recent years, we noticed something striking: In computer summer camps, boys outnumber girls 3 to 1.
+Yet, when our ActivityHero team looked more closely at the registration data in recent years, we noticed something striking: In coding summer camps, boys outnumber girls 3 to 1.

 Let’s Help Close the Computer Gender Gap!